philzook58/philzook58.github.io/_drafts/docket.md

 wasm forth
 ACT 2021 talk on ATP
 balancing a stick "with Coq"
+nbe javascript + higher order unification export coq proofs to sequent trees?
+Concrete mathetmaics in Coq?
+proof relevant parser combinators - <|> should tell use which, be heterogenous semidecidable = open, in coq + munkres resultants + contour integrals numerical.
+What other fun contour integral things are there?

 The point of specification: quickcheck, Talia's Iorek. https://www.youtube.com/watch?v=Br16rvT_C00&feature=emb_title&ab_channel=SplashConference2017

+Catlab GatExpr inlcusion - I could take it all the way.
+Who better I guess.
+Egg Cli
+Nand2Coq

 Thought pieces:
 What is the point of a Phd